top of page

 Look for therapists in your area who explicitly state that they integrate faith into their practice.
 You can use the following resources:

-• Faith-based organizations or churches that provide mental health resources
+• Faith-based organizations: Churches often provide mental health resources or referrals.

-• Referrals from friends, family, or your religious community
+• Referrals: Ask friends, family, or your religious community for recommendations.

 3. Check Credentials and Experience